Design Editing for Offline Model-based Optimization: Introduction

 \section{Introduction}

-In numerous fields, a primary goal is to innovate and design new objects with specific desired traits~\cite{trabucco2022design}.
-This encompasses areas like robotics, material design, protein and molecular engineering~\cite{liao2019Morphology, sarkisyan2016local, angermueller2019model, hamidieh2018data}.
-Conventionally, these objectives are pursued by iteratively testing a black-box objective function that maps a design to its property score.
-However, such testing can be expensive, time-consuming, or even hazardous~\cite{sarkisyan2016local, angermueller2019model, hamidieh2018data, barrera2016survey, sample2019human}.
-Thus, it is more feasible to utilize an existing offline dataset of designs and their scores to find optimal solutions, without additional real-world testing~\cite{trabucco2022design}.
-This problem is known as offline model-based optimization (MBO).
-The aim of MBO is to identify a design that optimizes the black-box objective function using only the offline dataset.
+Designing objects with specific desired traits is a primary goal in many fields, spanning areas such as robotics, material design, and protein and molecular engineering~\citep{trabucco2022design, liao2019Morphology, sarkisyan2016local, angermueller2019model, hamidieh2018data, chen2025affinityflow, chen2023structure}.
+Conventionally, this goal is pursued by iteratively testing a black-box objective function that maps a design to its property score.
+However, this process can be costly, time-consuming, or even hazardous~\citep{sarkisyan2016local, angermueller2019model, hamidieh2018data, barrera2016survey, sample2019human, hu2025transdiffsbdd, hu20253dmolformer}.
+Thus, it is more feasible to utilize an existing offline dataset of designs and their scores to find optimal solutions without further real-world testing~\citep{trabucco2022design, kim2025offline}.
+This approach is known as offline model-based optimization (MBO), where the objective is to identify a design that optimizes the black-box function using only the offline dataset.

-A common strategy in MBO involves training a conditional generative model on the available offline dataset to capture the conditional probability distribution $p(\boldsymbol{x} | y)$, where $\boldsymbol{x}$ denotes designs and $y$ represents property scores.
-The model then generates new designs conditioned on higher target scores.
-Essentially, conditional generative models are designed to establish a one-to-many relationship, mapping property scores to all possible designs.
-This becomes particularly challenging when the black-box objective function operates over a high-dimensional space.
-Fortunately, previous research has demonstrated that generative techniques can be effective in solving offline MBO tasks.
-For instance, the CbAS method utilizes a variational autoencoder~\cite{brookes2019conditioning}, while MIN applies a generative adversarial network (GAN)~\cite{kumar2020model, goodfellow2014generative}.
-DDOM extends these techniques by integrating a classifier-free conditional diffusion model to enhance generative capabilities~\cite{krishnamoorthy2023diffusion}.

-Nonetheless, one important yet unexplored problem with these generative model-based methods is their reliance on merely training on the offline dataset.
-This training approach results in models that effectively mimic the distribution of the offline dataset they are trained on but fail to capture the information of designs with higher scores.
-Therefore, while these models learn to replicate the distribution of existing designs, they struggle to consistently produce new designs that significantly outperform those in the offline dataset.